nsanamra/Intelligent-Traffic-Light-System/README.md

-# Intelligent Traffic System using YOLO
+# Intelligent Traffic Signal System using YOLO

 This project implements an intelligent traffic management system using YOLO for real-time vehicle detection.
 The system dynamically adjusts traffic signals based on vehicle density in different lanes to optimize traffic flow.